 Cars have become more intelligent through the course of time.
 The features that we see in today’s cars would’ve sounded like magic a few decades ago.
 This advancement in technology has improved safety, comfort, and performance of the automobiles.
 Other things that have been improved by the technology are the warning sensors.

-Warning sensors is an old technology and has already been around for decades now.
+Warning sensors is an old technology and have already been around for decades now.
 But it has certainly improved over the years.
 These sensors indicate a potential problem in the vehicle by switching on the warning light on the dashboard to alert the driver.
 Nowadays, sensors are pretty accurate, so if your car warns you about a serious problem then it shouldn’t be taken lightly, and you should definitely take your car to a good auto repair in Lewisville, TX.

 The numbers of the warning lights have also increased due to highly accurate sensors.
 Here are some of the warning lights that might appear on your dashboard.
 You should be aware of what they are warning you about: